Other-Project/SI3-Citadels/README.md

 * Each player in turn chooses their character, starting with the player with the crown.
 * Each character is then called up in a set order.
 * The person who has chosen the character can then perform various actions:
-  * draw 2 cards or take 2 gold coins
+  * Draw 2 cards or take 2 gold coins
-  * build a district: to build a district, you must have enough coins to pay the cost shown on the card.
+  * Build a district: to build a district, you must have enough coins to pay the cost shown on the card.
-  * perform the special action associated with your character or one of your already-built purple districts.
+  * Perform the special action associated with your character or one of your already-built purple districts.

 The game ends when a player has built 8 districts (or 10 if there are 3 players), and each player's points are counted, which is equivalent to the sum of the costs of each of the districts, except in special cases.